ridhampatel14/Recipe-API-with-Caching-using-Redis/README.md

 # Redis Caching for Recipe API

 Redis Caching for Recipe API is a project that demonstrates the implementation of Redis caching alongside asynchronous programming using async/await.
-This project builds upon the code from Lab 1 and introduces caching mechanisms to enhance the performance of the Recipe API.
+This project is developed with node.js, express.js and introduces caching mechanisms to enhance the performance of the Recipe API.

 ![Redis Caching](link_to_project_image)